 6. Wish (2013)

-An emotionally wrecking and a heartbreaking tale of an ordeal and based on a gut-wrenching true story, ‘Wish’ is one of my favourite movies on this list.
+An emotionally wrecking, heartbreaking tale of a devastating ordeal that is based on true story, ‘Wish’ is one of my favourite movies on this list.
 The story begins with a small working-class family of Dong-hoon and Mi-hee, and their 8-year-old daughter So-won.
-On an unfortunate day, while returning from her school, So-won is kidnapped and brutally raped, so much so that the doctor suggests wearing a colostomy bag for the rest of her life.
-Devastated at the ordeal of their child, while So-won recovers and her parents try to cheer her up, the former sees her rapist in her father Dong-hoon and refuses to go near to him.
+On an unfortunate day, while returning from her school, So-won is kidnapped and brutally raped, so much that the doctor suggests wearing a colostomy bag for the rest of her life.
+While So-won recovers and her parents try to cheer her up, the former sees her rapist in her father Dong-hoon and refuses to go near to him.
 Dong-hoon then starts dressing up as Cocomong, So-won’s favourite cartoon character, in order to mingle with her.
-The movie ends with So-won, who is shown as if she’s still leading a painful life unlike before, reconciling with her father’s true self.
-‘Wish’ is tear-jerking to the core and was conferred a well-deserved “Best Film” at the year’s Blue Dragon Film Awards.
+The movie ends with So-won, who is shown as if she’s still leading a painful life, reconciling with her father’s true self.
+‘Wish’ is an absolute tearjerker and was conferred a well-deserved “Best Film” at the year’s Blue Dragon Film Awards.

 Read More: Best Asian Action Movies of All Time